Famous/famous-cli/README.md

 ## Create your first project

-Famous seed projects can be creates using the `$ famous create` command.
+Famous seed projects can be created using the `$ famous create` command.
 You do not need to be logged in or registered with Hub services to create and develop famous projects.

     $ famous create